Semiotics of fashion: Fashion

 The fashion system is not static, and as society and social interests change, so do trends and styles in dress.
-Pants were originally a garment worn by men and signified masculinity, but society evolved and pants became an acceptable garment for both men and women.
+For example, pants were originally a garment worn by men and signified masculinity, but society evolved and pants became an acceptable garment for both men and women.
 Pants are no longer confined to signifying masculinity.
 Society changes and as individuals in that society adapt so do their dress codes and fashion choices.
 Fashion is a system of signs, whose meanings and significations are constantly shifting and changing depending on the time, place, and culture.